 Have you noticed how full our cities have gotten?
 Do you get distracted by the hustle and bustle, to the point where you don’t hear the rustling of branches along their rivers or how silent and solemn the facades are?
-At our workshop “Architecture is Human: Jože Plečnik and The Urban Yoga Architecture” we asked ourselves: Is it possible to view and read architecture in a different light?
+At our workshop “Architecture is Human: Jože Plečnik and Mindful Spatial Experiencing” we asked ourselves: Is it possible to view and read architecture in a different light?

-Together with Copenhagen Architecture Festival and Future Architecture Platform we organised a 4-hour workshop of corporeal reading of architecture designed by one of Slovenia’s greatest architects Jože Plečnik.
+Together with Copenhagen Architecture Festival and Future Architecture Platform we organised a 4-hour Mindful Spatial Experiencing (MSE) workshop focusing on the corporeal reading of architecture designed by one of Slovenia’s greatest architects Jože Plečnik.
 Architecture students and curious individuals used their senses and mindful meditation in motion to experience a whole new world of architecture.

 Although the human body is the essential prerequisite of all our perception and understanding, thought and action, it has nonetheless often been neglected in the context of architectural reception.
 The corporal reading of architecture through the senses was subjugated to a more cerebral level of comprehension.